 Prerequisite: PSY 1311 plus six additional hours of psychology.
+Three semester hours

 PSYCHOLOGY 4332.
 INTRODUCTION TO COUNSELING AND PSYCHOTHERAPY.

 An overview of the various theories and strategies of psychotherapeutic intervention, including both individual and group methods.
 Cross-credited with SWK 4332.
 Credit may be awarded for only one of the two: PSY 4332 or SWK 4332.
 Spring.